nrempel/simple-cron/README.md

 ## Testing

-SimpleCron has good test coverage.
+SimpleCron has thorough test coverage.
 To run the tests, clone the repo then do this:

 ```
 npm i && npm test